 James went to see Dr. Michael McCarthy at Indiana Spine Group back in October 2020.
 His goal was to find a diagnosis and relief to his increased back pain.
 During that visit, Dr. McCarthy discovered Adjacent Segment Disease (ASD), a condition that may sometimes occur after a spinal fusion surgery.
 ASD is a condition where degenerative changes develop on the discs and joints above or below the level where a previous surgery was performed.
 Dr. McCarthy performed surgery two weeks later.

-Currently James manages One Vision in Christ church in Indianapolis and is in the recovery phase from his surgery.
+Currently James is in the recovery phase from his surgery and has resumed his daily living activities.
 Indiana Spine Group and Dr. Michael McCarthy are honored James gave them the opportunity to help get his life back.

 A little history…Joan came to Indiana Spine Group back in July of this year and returned in August for surgery, by Dr. Rick Sasso.
 Dr. Kevin Macadaeg injected Joan’s back to help determine that she had three stress fractures in her lumbar spine.
 Joan was in excruciating pain and had difficulty walking prior to her surgery.
 Even Bella Blue, her service dog, could feel the pain she was in.

-Since putting her first foot into the building in July, Joan has been amazed by the treatment she has received and continues to receive at both ISG and ISH.
+Since her first step into the building in July, Joan has been amazed by the treatment she has received and continues to receive at both ISG and ISH.
 “I couldn’t believe how content and at ease everyone was, making me feel less anxious about surgery.
-The employees were well educated and covered all my questions without me even addressing them, that was amazing in itself.
+The employees were well-educated and covered all my questions without me even addressing them, that was amazing in itself.
 The hospital was like no other I have been to.
 I felt like I was at a spa and the food was outstanding.”

 Mack first arrived at the doors of Indiana Spine Group in September 2019.